 What they said: Stacey Ann Chinn This book is a captivating sometimes startlingly honest coming-of-age biographical story and survival.
 The author, a successful writer, poet, and performance artist in New York City, shares the frank reality of what it means for some to be a “girl chile” in Jamaica.

 10. Reggae Wisdom: Proverbs in Jamaican Music

 Penned by: Swami Anand Prahlad

-Reason its a Keeper: Reggae music has long been lauded for it’s message of progress and upliftment.
-This book examines lyrical pearls of wisdom from such noted sources as Jimmy Cliff, Peter Tosh, The Itals, and a variety of other important artists including Bob Marley and how they have served as an aid and benefit to not only Jamaicans, but the global reggae community.
+The Reason It’s A Keeper: Reggae music has long been lauded for it’s message of progress and upliftment.
+This book examines lyrical pearls of wisdom from such noted sources as Jimmy Cliff, Peter Tosh, The Itals, and a variety of other important artists including Bob Marley, and how they have served as an aid and benefit to not only Jamaicans but the global reggae community.
 “What better way to enter this rich and powerful, eclectic world of sound and sense than through the magical world of proverbs?”.
 The author, Swami Anand Prahlad.